estatewatch/estatewatch.github.io/content/estates/barnsbury.md

 Planning permission was granted in 2022 for 950 new homes of which 50% affordable.

-In April 2023, Islington Council [resolved](https://democracy.islington.gov.uk/documents/s32602/Barnsbury%20disposal%20of%20land%20and%20release%20of%20restrictive%20covenant.pdf) to use CPO powers on behalf of Newlon Housing Association.
+In April 2023, Islington Council [resolved](https://democracy.islington.gov.uk/documents/s32602/Barnsbury%20disposal%20of%20land%20and%20release%20of%20restrictive%20covenant.pdf) to use CPO powers on behalf of Newlon Housing Association to reclaim homes owned by leaseholders.

+Newlon Housing Trust and developer Mount Anvil, had been set to retrofit nearly 600 existing homes on the estate as part of the scheme.
+The first phase, refitting 134 homes, was approved by Islington Council in November 2024.

+But in March 2025, it was [reported](https://www.architectsjournal.co.uk/news/pte-slams-impractical-funding-models-as-estate-overhaul-stalls) that the retrofit can’t go ahead because of changes in the viability of the scheme.
+Architect PTE is arguing for government funding to be allocated, saying that _‘current funding models do not support the realities of retrofitting historic buildings'._

 ---